Skip to main content

 Water Quality Trends

 Workgroup Charge: Evaluate new metrics to complement current metrics for evaluating water quality trends in the basin.
-The workgroup is partnering with the National Great Rivers Research and Education Center (NGRREC) in these efforts.
+The workgroup is considering the outcomes of the National Great Rivers Research and Education Center's trend analyses in conjunction with the needs for a MARB monitoring network, as described by the Water Quality Monitoring Workgroup.

 • Background